cinemagoer/cinemagoer/docs/usage/data-interface.rst

 Information sets
 ----------------

-Since release 1.2, it's possible to retrieve almost every piece of information about a given movie, person, or company.
+Since release 1.2 it's possible to retrieve almost every piece of information about a given movie, person or company.
 This can be a problem, because (at least for the "http" data access system) it means that a lot of web pages must be fetched and parsed.
 This can be time- and bandwidth consuming, especially if you're interested only in a small part of the information.